MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

     - Supports Hyperlink Fields (Picture or Link) and PublishingImage Fields.
   - SharePoint Image renditions

-To use public CDN assets that are in an origin that does not have the Publishing feature enabled, you can manually construct URLs to the assets and use these URLs in your content.
+To use assets in a public origin that does not have the Publishing feature enabled, you can manually construct URLs to the assets and use these URLs in your content.
 For public CDN assets, the URL format will look like the following:

 ``` html
 https://publiccdn.sharepointonline.com/<TenantHostName>/sites/site/library/asset.png